-The Final Stage Methodology defines how the NZFBF will seek contributions from Closing Rate banks in the event that the Closing rates are not available and the Conduct Regulator, the FMA, instructs the banks to provide expert opinion.
+The Final Stage Methodology defines how NZFBF will seek contributions from Price-makers in the event that the Closing rates are not available, and the Financial Markets Authority (FMA) instructs the banks to provide expert opinion.

 Under the Final Stage Methodology, Closing Rates are defined as representative mid-rates for pre-approved and eligible NZ Credit Market securities that are traded in the local New Zealand market at approximately 4.32pm on any NZ business day.
-Contributors must only submit Closing rates for NZ Credit Market securities that solely reflect the above definition.
+Price-makers must only submit Closing rates for NZ Credit Market securities that solely reflect the above definition.

-Contributors should develop an internal Submissions Guide, formulated in accordance with the Closing Rate Final Stage Methodology and Code of Conduct when submitting Closing Rates.
-For clarity, each Contributor is only required to submit rates that are reflective of their own mid-rates for the eligible NZ Credit Market securities.
+Price-makers should develop an internal Submissions Guide, formulated in accordance with the Closing Rate Final Stage Methodology and Code of Conduct when submitting Closing Rates.
+For clarity, each Price-maker is only required to submit rates that are reflective of their own mid-rates for the eligible NZ Credit Market securities.